valtech/aem-easy-content-upgrade/Readme.md

         .run()
 ```

-#### Filter by custom filter
+#### Filter with custom FilterBy implementation

-To filter by complex conditions that are not covered by existing filters you can use `filterWith()` that takes your own `FilterBy` implementation as shown in the example below:
+To filter by complex conditions that are not covered by existing `filterBy...()` presets you can use `filterWith()` that takes a custom `FilterBy` implementation as shown in the example below:

 ```java
 aecu.contentUpgradeBuilder()